 Promote your upcoming group nutrition program multiple times across multiple platforms to get people to take action and sign-up.

 Be sure to give your community a deadline, or a date and time that they must sign up by.
-For example, if your group program starts on Monday January 7, you might want to give them until Friday January 4 at 11:59PM to sign up.
 Be sure to send out several reminders about this deadline to create a sense of urgency.

 This last step comes after your program but it is still an important part of getting sign-ups for the next round of your group program.